Great Britain and the Invasion of the Germanic Tribes

 This area is where some Saxon tribes settled, they inhabited a much larger area which included coastal ports in modern day Poland.

-The earliest German settlers actually came here because of the Roman Empire.
+The earliest German settlers actually came to the British Isles because of the Roman Empire.
 The Roman Empire had a policy of recruiting soldiers from the lands they had conquered and occupied.
-This provided the Roman legions with trained auxiliaries and kept the newly conquered lands from rebelling as their fighting men would be in another part of the Empire engaged in warfare.
-By 367 AD the Saxon's had deserted the Roman cause and allied themselves with the Pict's of Scotland they launched an invasion of Northern Britain.
+This provided the Roman legions with trained auxiliaries and kept the newly conquered lands from rebelling as their fighting men would be in another part of the Roman Empire actively engaged in warfare.
+By 367 AD the Saxons had deserted the Roman cause and allied themselves with the enemies of their former paymaster.
+The Picts and Scoti of Scotland were then able to launch numerous raids on the northern frontier of Roman Britain.

-Before then a few Saxon mercenaries had launched pirate raids much like the Vikings would employ a couple of centuries later on Britain.
-IN 428 AD the High King of Southern England Vortigern invited Horsa and Hengist to fight on his side against other foreign invaders.
-When King Vortigern asked his allies to leave the Saxons refused and war soon broke out.
+As Rome lost its power and influence, Saxon mercenaries began to launch pirate raids much like the Vikings would employ a couple of centuries later on the British coast.
+In 428 AD the High King of the lower settlements Vortigern, invited the warriors Horsa and Hengist to fight on his side against other foreign invaders.
+When King Vortigern asked his allies to leave the Saxons refused and war soon broke out between the former allies.

 Germanic British Kingdoms